alejandramarcelino/etlproject-music/README.txt

 	$ pip install -r requirements.txt
 I used ‘pip3.10’ instead of ‘pip’ to install packages and store the contents in the python3.10 site-packages location within the virtual environment.

+## Airflow

+I did not include the airflow configuration files to exclude any personal information.
+However, in order to eventually run the DAG, you want to make some revisions to your 'airflow.cfg' file.
+You want to include your database connection string, which is automatically set to a mysql one when you first install airflow, but I recommend setting this to your postgresql database (under [database]).
+Also, the executor under [core] should be changed from SequentialExecutor to LocalExecutor.
+I also recommend setting parallelism to the number of CPU cores on your machine.

+Please consult apach airflow documentation for more details.

 ## Credentials
 There are different options to include the needed credentials in the scripts.